Wall Street roars back to rally mode, even as oil rises anew

 “Markets dismissed the notion that 60 million barrels of strategic reserves released will be consequential to the risks of Russian supply jeopardized,” Tan Boon Heng of Mizuho Bank said in a report.
 “Russia pumps more than that in just six days.”

 In the stock market, all the uncertainty about oil prices and inflation has led to big swings not only by the day but also by the hour.
-Through Wednesday afternoon, the S&P 500 swung between gains of 0.4% and 2.1%.
+Through Wednesday morning, the S&P 500 swung between a gain of 0.4% and of 1.9%.

 Stock markets around the world were mixed.
 France’s CAC 40 rose 1.6%, Germany’s DAX returned 0.7% and Japan’s Nikkei 225 fell 1.7%.